With 195 countries spread across our blue rock, narrowing down a list of the most beautiful cities in the world was a monumental challenge.

 Some of the most beautiful and classic sights of Vienna.
 Which include St. Stephen’s Cathedral with its wonderful views, the historic Ferris Wheel in the Prater, and the Schönbrunn Palace.
 Monumental buildings like the parliament, the state opera, the city hall, the university, and museums are all located on the Ringstraße.
 And comprise one of the world’s most beautiful boulevards.

 The public transport system in Vienna includes several metro lines, tramways, buses, and trains.
 This network covers all parts of the city and makes it very easy to get anywhere in this Central European hub.
+After exploring all the Vienna has to offer head over to Innsbruck.
+Innsbruk is a great city to explore with kids, or solo.

 Written by Rand Shoaf the Founder of Well Traveled Mile